How to Transcribe a Video to Text

 Transcribing Videos with Multiple Speakers

-With audio transcription, it can be awkward working out who is speaking.
+With audio transcription, it can be awkward to work out who is speaking.
 When transcribing video, you have the added advantage of being able to see the speaker, as well as hear them.
-This puts an end to those moments of agonising over who to attribute the speech to, which all those who transcribe audio will no doubt be familiar with.
+This puts an end to those moments of agonizing over who to attribute the speech to, which all those who transcribe audio will no doubt be familiar with.

 Transcribing Specialist Content